-Sankara's articulation of the trade union metaphor during the 1986 summit issuing appeals for an OAU that worked for the people rather than the heads of state.
+summit issuing appeals for an OAU that worked for the people rather than the heads of state.23

-2.4 Military Coups
+2.4 Military Coups & "Liberation" Struggles

-Before mastering the science of public governance and in the midst of socioeconomic challenges, Africa had began to experience military coups starting with the 13th January 1963 Togolese coup and by 1975, twenty of the then continents 41 independent states were under military rule or civil military cliques.
-According to Welch, the African armed forces were and often still are another important institution in the states attempt to control society.
+Before mastering the science of public governance and in the midst of socioeconomic challenges, Africa had began to experience military coups starting with the 13th January 1963 Togolese coup and by 1975, twenty of the then continents 41 independent states were under military rule or civil military cliques.24 According to Welch, the African armed forces were and often still are another important institution in the states attempt to control and suppress society.
 The role, size and structure of African armies must be explained in reference to their colonial origins as their main duty was to sustain European rule.
-They were and remain the guarantors of internal rather than external security.
-However, Walraven observes that comparatively, although their capacity may primafacie appear limited, African armies represent a powerful force within society and despite attempts by some of the civilian governments to keep the military out of the political arena, the 1963 coup d'etat in Togo had by the mid 1980'smultiplied into a total of 47 successful military coups.
-These Juntas formed officially populist but in practice authoritarian systems of varying degrees of social oppressiveness offering and pronouncing national visions of a better future through untested organizational concepts.
+They were and remain the guarantors of internal rather than external security.25 However, Walraven observes that comparatively, although their capacity may prima-facie appear limited, African armies represent a powerful force within society and despite attempts by some of the civilian governments to keep the military out of the political arena, the 1963 coup d'etat in Togo had by the mid 1980s multiplied into a total of 47 successful military coups.26 These Juntas formed officially populist but in practice authoritarian systems of varying degrees of social oppressiveness offering and pronouncing national visions of a better future through untested organizational concepts.

 Indeed they did frustrate the growth and development of democracy through the introduction of the big-man syndrome as well as effectively precluding competitive elections that would have exposed their weaknesses pursuing with zeal the Marxist principles of their subordination of all national structures such that no room was left for varying views.
-The end result of such a political environment was in most cases the outcome of a clandestine organization of rebellion and the resultant liberation struggles
+The end result of such a political environment has in most cases been the outcome of a clandestine organization of rebellion and the resultant liberation struggles most of which never delivered the anticipated democracy, but worse still caused untold